rclone/rclone/docs/content/amazonclouddrive.md

 trash, so you will have to do that with one of Amazon's apps or via the Amazon Drive website.

+### Using with non `.com` Amazon accounts ###

+Let's say you usually use `amazon.co.uk`.
+When you authenticate with rclone it will take you to an `amazon.com` page to log in.
+Your `amazon.co.uk` email and password should work here just fine.

 ### Specific options ###

 Here are the command line options specific to this cloud storage